 What to expect

 The first goal of treatment is to remove the cancerous tumor.
 Surgery is the main treatment option.
-However, depending on the location, size, stage and type of tumor, your treatment plan may also include chemotherapy and radiation therapy.
+However, depending on the location, size, stage and type of tumor, your treatment plan might also include chemotherapy and radiation therapy.

 After this, we will help you recover through physical therapy.
 Physical therapy helps maximize your strength, mobility and function, improving your quality of life after treatment.